openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 22.04 Root on ZFS.rst

 Step 1: Prepare The Install Environment
 ---------------------------------------

 #.
 Boot the Ubuntu Live CD.
+From the GRUB boot menu, select *Try or Install Ubuntu*.
+   On the *Welcome* page, select your preferred language and *Try Ubuntu*.
-Select Try Ubuntu.
-Connect your system to the
-   Internet as appropriate (e.g. join your WiFi network).
+   Connect your system to the Internet as appropriate (e.g. join your WiFi network).
    Open a terminal (press Ctrl-Alt-T).

 #.
 Setup and update the repositories::